 Three family-friendly activity zones to stop, rest, relax, and maybe even meet #GabeTheSasquatch in person will be interspersed across the event route.
 Each hub will feature different things to see and do for participants of all ages, including:

-live performers, artists, and entertainment
+4 stages of live performers, artists, and entertainment

-over 50 vendors and exhibitors
+Over 75 vendors and exhibitors